jyoungblood/darkwave/readme.md

 ## Building with DW
 The [official documentation](https://darkwave.ltd/docs) and [user guide](https://darkwave.ltd/guide) are perpetual works in progress and may not be completely ready for a while.
-In the mean time, take a look at the various pieces of the `users` section to see a functional example of managing data collections and CRUD operations with this toolkit:
+In the mean time, take a look at the various pieces of the `users` section to see functional examples of how to manage data collections and perform CRUD operations with this tool kit:

 - [controllers/users.php](https://github.com/hxgf/darkwave/blob/master/controllers/dw/users.php)
 - [templates/dw/users-list.html](https://github.com/hxgf/darkwave/blob/master/templates/dw/users-list.html)
 - [templates/dw/users-edit.html](https://github.com/hxgf/darkwave/blob/master/templates/dw/users-edit.html)

 This section also provides examples of working with modals, input validation, image uploading and resizing, table sorting, and more.
-If you're looking for a "best practices" example of working with DW, this is a good place to start.
+If you're looking for a "best practices" illustration of working with DW, this is a good place to start.

 ## Deployment
-Deployment is intended to be pretty straightforward, just put the files in your production environment and you should be good to go.
-There are a few minor things worth considering:
+Deployment is intended to be very straightforward, just put the files in your production environment and you should be good to go.
+Aside from this, there are a few minor points worth considering:

 - In your production `.env` file, set the `SITE_MODE` variable to "production"
-- It's helpful to run the following commands to optimize your composer packages and css files:
+- It's helpful to run the following commands to optimize your composer packages and CSS files:
   - `composer update --optimize-autoloader`
-  - `purgecss --css css/lib/*.css --content "pages/**/*.hbs" --output css/build`
+  - `purgecss --css css/lib/*.css --content "templates/**/*.hbs" --output css/build`
-- The [.htaccess](https://github.com/hxgf/darkwave/blob/master/.htaccess) file has certain file extensions disabled from being served by default for security purposes.
-If you need to enable any of them for your application (.json, for example), remember to be security conscious and deny access to specific files (composer.json) to prevent leaking sensitive information.
+- For security purposes, the [.htaccess](https://github.com/hxgf/darkwave/blob/master/.htaccess) file has certain file extensions disabled from being served by default.
+If you need to enable any of them for your application (`.json`, for example), remember to be security conscious and deny access to specific files (`composer.json`, for example) to prevent leaking sensitive information.
 - Further performance and security optimizations can be made, of course, but be careful not to let the optimizing get in the way of providing value for your users and customers :)

 ## Reference and Resources